 Hello good people!
-David Taub here and I want to take a second to thank you for checking out this Next Level Guitar instructional product.
+David Taub here and I want to take a second to thank you for purchasing this Next Level Guitar instructional product.
 I think you will find that my teaching methods are of the best available on the market today.
-I have successfully taught thousands of students, both privately and online, all over the world and I am dedicated to getting your playing to the next level in the fastest and most efficient manner.
+I have successfully taught thousands of students both privately and online all over the world and I am dedicated to getting your playing to the next level in the fastest and most efficient manner.
+This written lesson booklet was designed to coincide with the Delta/Chicago Blues Jam Tracks Plus Audio CD.